See a list of chapters.

-We enter now into that "Valley of the Kings" which was the
+We enter now into the Valley of the Kings, the

 place of the last rendezvous of the most august mummies.
 The breaths

-planet which had for ever lost its clouds and atmosphere.
+planet which had forever lost its clouds and atmosphere.
 This Libyan

 chain, in the distance so delicately rose, is positively frightful now